 Child Support Services are available to anyone who has a child or legal custody of a child, regardless of income.
 The services are entirely free except for a $25 fee charged the year after any year where at least $500 was collected on behalf of the family.
 If the family was ever on public assistance, the fee is waived.

 Either parent or the legal guardian of a child may open a child support case.
 Child Support Services will also open a case if referral is made by the Department of Social Services, on behalf of an individual applying for public assistance.

 In order to obtain a court order for child support, the Child Support Services must be able to find both parents.
 With access to resources unavailable to the general public, we make every effort to locate a missing parent, even if they are outside of the county or state.

 If parentage has not been established by voluntary declaration, court order or by marriage, Child Support Services can assist with this process.
 Parentage can be established by court order and may include free DNA testing, or the voluntary completion of a Declaration of Paternity form.

 Unfortunately, not all parents who are required to pay child support do so willingly and without incident.
 Some do not recognize this responsibility to their children, their former partner, and the community at large.
 Child Support Services enforces court orders we have established, as well as those previously established by other means.
 Refusing to pay child support is against the law, and Child Support Services has a variety of enforcement tools available to ensure that parents comply with their court order.
-To learn more about methods of enforcement, please refer to the State of California Child Support Handbook.
+For more information, refer to the State of California's Publications page.